navaz-alani/navaz.me-content/course_notes:Course Notes/articles:md:Articles/cs245_course_notes.md

 This is important when it comes to understanding the place for ambiguity in
 $L^p$.

-Here are some claims about $L^p$ that we intend to prove.
+Here are some claims about $L^p$ that we intend to prove, we shall refer to them as $(\clubs)$.

 * Every formula in $L^p$ has the same number of occurences of left and right parentheses.
 * Any proper initial segment of a formula in $L^p$ has more occurrences of left than right parentheses.
-Any proper terminall segment of a formula in $L^p$ has fewer occurrences of left compared to right parentheses.
+Any proper terminal segment of a formula in $L^p$ has fewer occurrences of left compared to right parentheses.
 * Neither a proper initial segment/proper terminal segment can be a formula in
   $L^p$.

+$(\clubs)$ are all claims which help one prove an even greater claim- the one which we are interested in.

 __Unique Readability Theorem__ Every formula in $L^p$ is exactly one of the six forms: an atom, $(\lnot A)$, $(A\land B)$, $(A \lor B)$, $(A\implies B)$ and $(A\iff B)$, and it is so in exactly one way.

+This theorem obliterates questions about ambiguity of formulae in $L^p$.
-How can we prove such claims?
-Let us borrow some guidance from _mathematical induction_.
+But how can we prove such claims?
+Let us get some guidance from _mathematical induction_.
 But first, a review of the natural numbers.

 #### Natural Numbers